Notice of Fixing the Docker Command Injection Vulnerability (CVE-2019-5736)

 Impact

-Attacker-controlled images implant malicious functions into a malicious dynamic library such as libseccomp.so.2 and let execution commands point to /proc/self/exe.
+Attacker-controlled images inject malicious functions into a malicious dynamic library such as libseccomp.so.2 and make execution commands point to /proc/self/exe.

-When runC is performing a dynamic compilation, it loads the dynamic link library from the attacker-controlled container images and consequently the malicious dynamic library is loaded.
+When runC is performing a dynamic compilation, it loads the dynamic link libraries from the attacker-controlled container images and consequently the malicious dynamic library is loaded.
 Running the /proc/self/exe (runC) will execute the malicious program in the malicious dynamic link library.
-Because the malicious program inherits the file handle opened by runC, runC on the host may be replaced by the file handle.
+Since the malicious program inherits the file handle opened by runC, it can replace runC on the host using this file handle.

 Then, executing runC-related commands allows for container escape.